openstack-archive/tripleo-quickstart-extras/roles/validate-tempest/README.md

 * `tempest_exit_on_failure`: true/false - whether to exit from role with tempest exit code (default: true)
 * `tempestmail_config`: config.yaml - name of config file for tempestmail script
 * `tempest_track_resources`: true/false - whether to save the state of resources after tempest run (default: true)
+* `check_tempest_bugs`: true/false - Will check every bugzilla and launchpad bug in the yaml skip file

 Skip tests file
 ---------------